de-jcup/winfoom/README.md

 }
 ```

-Now execute `foomcli config -f http_config.json` again, then `foomcli config` to see the result:
+Execute `foomcli config -f http_config.json` again, then `foomcli config` to see the result:

 ```
 {